Winter Baked Eggs & Spiced Butternut Squash Dip

-This is a gorgeous dip option that can be brought out for brunch or simply as a lunch for 2 served with spiced rice of flat breads.
+This is a gorgeous dip option that can be brought out for brunch or simply as lunch for 2 served with spiced rice or flatbreads.

 2 Clarence Court hens eggs